How many Pitch Slots are available?

 What if I win the Pitch Competition?

-There are two finalists from each of the ten Pitch Sessions that advance to the Pitch Finale.
+There are two finalists from each of the regular Pitch Sessions that advance to the Pitch Finale.
 The Winner of the Pitch Finale receives a Producers Badge for the following year’s Austin Film Festival and Conference.